Take over an existing conda environment

 Activate the environment:

-Your shell prompt changes to show the active environment name.
+Notice the (analysis) prefix prepended to your prompt.
+That prefix tells you the environment is active.
 Every python, pip, or jupyter command now uses this environment’s packages.

 Explore the environment